-Who are the cousins of the royal?
+Who are the cousins of the royal baby?

-Baby Sussex will be great-grandchild No. 8 for Queen Elizabeth.
+Archie is great-grandchild No. 8 for Queen Elizabeth.
 In addition to Prince George, Princess Charlotte and Prince Louis, the queen is also great-grandma to Princess Anne's grandchildren, sisters Savannah and Isla Philips and sisters Mia and Lena Tindall.

 Does Meghan and Harry's baby have red hair?

 The jury is still out on this one, but the answer will come down to genetics.
 The red-hair gene is recessive, so a child needs two copies of the red-hair gene for those ginger traits to show.
 While Prince Harry is of course a redhead, we don't know if Meghan carries a recessive red-hair gene.
 So here's the probability: If Meghan does carry it, the baby has a 50% chance of being a redhead; If Meghan does not carry it, the chances are 0%.

 Where can I find the latest updates on the royal baby?